matplotlib/matplotlib/doc/faq/howto_faq.rst

-It is *possible* to force matplotlib to draw after every command, which is what you usually want when working interactively at the python console, but in a script you want to defer all drawing until the script has executed (see :ref:`mpl-shell`).
+It is *possible* to force matplotlib to draw after every command, which is what you usually want when working interactively at the python console (see :ref:`mpl-shell`), but in a script you want to defer all drawing until the script has executed.
 This is especially important for complex figures that take some time to draw.
 :func:`~matplotlib.pyplot.show` is designed to tell matplotlib that you're all done issuing commands and you want to draw the figure now.